JonahWeinbaum/fast-marching-method/README.md

 Learned Material:
 ----------------
-In implementing the actual FMM method for computing geodesics I learn about numerical methods to approximate differential equations and how they can be viewed as fundamentally geometric problems.
+In implementing the actual FMM method for computing geodesics I learned about numerical methods to approximate solutions to differential equations and how they can be viewed as fundamentally geometric problems.

 The FMM method itself is very similar to Dijkstra's algorithm on graphs so it was much easier implement than I had originally thought.
 What was not easy, however, was implementing backtracking along the gradient to trace out geodesic paths.
 This required much more handling of degeneracies in order to get sub-facet segments included in my path.
-The original paper regarding FMM for solving the eikonal equation of meshes is actually fairly vague about how they handled a lot of these degeneracies so this was certainly an exercise in thinking though all the possible cases that can occur as we move along the manifold, such that we don't accidentally leave the surface and such that the gradient is always well-defined.
+The original paper regarding FMM for solving the eikonal equation on meshes is actually fairly vague about how they handled a lot of these degeneracies, so this was certainly an exercise in thinking though all the possible cases that can occur as we move along the manifold, such that we don't accidentally leave the surface and such that the gradient is always well-defined.
 This part taught me the most as it required me to consider many different possible ways of approximating solutions to differential equations on meshes and many of them did not end up working.
-I finally landed on a relatively simplified strategy which at it's most basic level is just Euler's method for solving ODEs.
-The paper uses this as well but only at points were the gradient is not stable -- I chose to use it everywhere, and I think the results are more than decent enough from a visual standpoint.
+I finally landed on a relatively simplified strategy which, at it's most basic level, is just Euler's method for solving ODEs.
+The paper uses this as well but only at points where the gradient is not stable (which they call 'sonic points').
+I chose to use it everywhere, and I think the results are more than decent enough from a visual standpoint.

 At some point I would like to fully implement their use of Huen's method but it uses many control points from adjacent triangles and I could not figure out how to handle degeneracies at the boundary with this method.
 Over all, this was the most I've ever had to actually reason about ODEs especially from a geometric point and that